NHLA Grading Rules; the Hardwood Industry Standard

 Industry standards for the hardwood lumber industry were created in 1898 by the establishment of the National Hardwood Lumber Association and its subsequent “Rules for the Measurement & Inspection of Hardwood & Cypress.”

-The rules for the inspector of lumber are uniform in construction and application but also carry with them the element of stability – the stability of life and not the rigidity of death.
-The rules as they exist today are the product of the process of evolutionary development and that process is still in operation.
+The Rules for the inspector of lumber are uniform in construction and application but also carry with them the element of stability.
+The NHLA Hardwood Grading Rules are the product of the process of evolutionary development and that process is still in operation.
 It is a process of growth and expansion to meet the necessities of varying conditions and markets and will continue as long as the trade endures.
-Click the images below to view the Rules book in English, Mandarin, Spanish or French.

 Rules Change Process